xinjin/course-adv-net/assignments/assignment2/assignment2.md

 ### Extra Note for Windows users

 Line endings are symbolized differently in DOS (Windows) and Unix (Linux/MacOS).
 In the former, they are represented by a carriage return and line feed (CRLF, or "\r\n"), and in the latter, just a line feed (LF, or "\n").
 Given that you ran `git pull` from Windows, git detects your operating system and adds carriage returns to files when downloading.
 This can lead to parsing problems within the VM, which runs Ubuntu (Unix).
 Fortunately, this only seems to affect the shell scripts (\*.sh files) we wrote for testing.
-The `Vagrantfile` is set to automically convert all files back to Unix format, so **you shouldn't have to worry about this**. **However**, if you want to write/edit shell scripts to help yourself with testing, or if you encounter this problem with some other type of file, use the preinstalled program `dos2unix`.
+The `Vagrantfile` is set to automatically convert all files back to Unix format, so **you shouldn't have to worry about this**. **However**, if you want to write/edit shell scripts to help yourself with testing, or if you encounter this problem with some other type of file, use the preinstalled program `dos2unix`.
 Run `dos2unix [file]` to convert it to Unix format (before editing/running in VM), and run `unix2dos [file]` to convert it to DOS format (before editing on Windows).
 A good hint that you need to do this when running from the VM is some error message involving `^M` (carriage return).
 A good hint you need to do this when editing on Windows is the lack of new lines.
 Remember, doing this should only be necessary if you want to edit shell scripts.

 ### Step 8: Go take a break.
 You've earned it!